webplatform/docs/tutorials/css-regions/index.md

 [[Image:region_rule.png]]

-To achieve the combined effect shown above, the region itself can specify its own background color:
+To achieve the combined effect shown above, the region itself can specify its own styles.
+This CSS applies a different design to the ''intro'' element regardless of whether its [[css/properties/flow-from|'''flow-from''']] specifies that it behaves as a region:

  #intro {
      background-color   : #777;